NickGrunert/master-thesis/modules/02_algorithm.typ

     @fig:scores:squareornot:b prioritizes smaller surfaces over larger segments.
 This is due to the fact that the two smaller surfaces possess differing mean derivatives.
 Consequently, there is an indirect increase in the change for each value to be near the current mean.
     Consequently, the segmentation on the right, which is visibly suboptimal, exhibits an analogous positive score despite the discernible noise edges that divide large surfaces into multiple smaller ones.

-    The example demonstrates the operational dynamics of the negative score, whereby the score undergoes a reduction in proportion to the extent of clipping, as an increasing number of segments are systematically filtered out.
+    @fig:scores:squareornot also demonstrates the operational dynamics of the negative score, whereby the score undergoes a reduction in proportion to the extent of clipping, as an increasing number of segments are systematically filtered out.
     In addition, the absolute values of positive scores are not directly comparable between the two approaches.
     This is due to the fact that the squared scores exhibit a greater range of values, given that the denominator in the calculation increases.
     However, the impact of the negative score on the resulting score becomes evident, as it offers a more accurate reflection of the quality of the segmentation compared to the previous example before its implementation.